-Sorren is another of my ‘virtual’ whisky friends.
+Sorren is the man behind OCDWhisky.com and is another of my ‘virtual’ whisky friends.
 We regularly talk whisky over Twitter and despite our best efforts never seem to be able to meet in real life.

 So the question put to me was which whisky would I want on a desert island and why..